 My second PET scan in early 2020, right before COVID-19 shut down the country, showed that the partial response from the first PET has reversed and now the bone mets were becoming more and more metabolically active.
 So, as an experiment, we added Kisquali to Piqray.
-I got two (2) years of stability on Ibrance, which is a drug in the same class, so the hope is that the combination will be more effective.
+I got two (2) years of stability on Ibrance, which is a drug in the same class, so the hope was that the combination would be more effective.
 We, in essence, chose to target multiple pathways to see if the multi-pronged approach will be more effective.
 The reason we chose Kisquali rather than going back to Ibrance is because there is data demonstrating good efficacy in women diagnosed when pre-menopausal for Kisquali and not Ibrance.
+That experiment worked very well for me.

 Prior to my third PET scan on Piqray, I developed Bisphosphonate induced Osteonecrosis of the jaw (BIONJ).
 Zometa, the monthly infusion I’ve been getting since October of 2017 affects the way that bone cells form and die as a way to interfere with the cancer’s ability to thrive and spread.
 Unfortunately, there are three areas of the body most sensitive to the bone dying — the jaw, the femurs and the feet.
 Since my femurs are already pinned with rods and screws, I’m not worried about a fracture there due to bone death.
 My feet will now be followed closer and I will be dealing with open areas of my jaw bone inside my mouth.
 The pain from infections and bacteria cleared up quickly with the right antibiotics, but the sensitivity and chewing adjustments will likely stay with me now.